TasbasMN/Agricommend---An-Intelligent-Crop-Recommendation-Tool/project_document.md

 <img src="https://github.com/TasbasMN/Agricommend---An-Intelligent-Crop-Recommendation-Tool/blob/main/images/drivers_detailed.png">

 A copy of the full report can be found in this repository under name **"GRFC_2022.pdf"**.
 We must note that this report published by GNAFC predates the Russian invasion of Ukraine, so its dire effects on global food insecurity is not present in the data yet.

 # Key Objectives / Research Questions
 - Can we increase agricultural efficiency by utilizing machine learning models?
 - Can we help the farmers in low income areas by recommending them what crops to plant?

-# Work Arrangement

 # Approach To Work
 1. Finding datasets with preferred features
-2. Perform exploratory data analysis to see any trends in data
+2. Perform descriptive statistics & exploratory data analysis to see any trends in data
 3. Figuring out which model / models to use
 4. Implementing different models & assessing their performances
+5. Tuning the hyperparameters of the best model

 # Tentative Agenda

-~20-31 May 2022: Fleshing out the project with all details~

-June & July 2022: Implementing the algorithm and getting results

-Late July 2022: Deploying the model on a webapp
+20-31 May 2022: Fleshing out the project with all details~ June & July 2022: Implementing the algorithm and getting results Late July 2022: Further increasing the performance of the model

 # Deliverables
 - An ML model trained on multi dimensional data to predict which crops to plant
-- A webapp to query for results & getting crop recommendations
+- A prototype webapp to query for results & getting crop recommendations

+# Future Work
+- Integrating plant hardiness zones data into the database
+- Integrating market values of the crops, directly from market makers using API's